 - Butternut squash

 If you follow the diet and be aware of the limitations that you have, you are less likely to undergo any problems along with your journey.
 However, if you still find that your vision is deteriorating, you need to consult with your doctor as early as possible.back to menu ↑

 Night vision problems are a very serious matter for everyone specially for those who have a knack for going out at night for shooting with NV scopes or hunting wearing NV goggles or any outing endeavors like me.
 I personally have faced problems for night vision as I like hunting at night.
-So you need to take good care of your eyes if you want a good prolonged eyesight.
+Those who love hunting or backpacking with their gadgets, need to consider it very seriously.
+So you need to take good care of your eyes if you want good prolonged eyesight.

 Kalman is a hunting expert who has a vast experience with wild game hunting.
 Though night time hunting is his favorite, he masters the art of daytime hunting and shooting.
 Being a nature lover and outdoor enthusiast, he wants to pass the knowledge acquired over time to the next generation.